Fall Books and Lesson Ideas for Upper Elementary

 Pinterest

-Fall Read Aloud Picture Books for Upper Elementary
+Fall Books and Lesson Ideas for Upper Elementary

 Some of my favorite picture books that I enjoy using to lead into a lesson include these:

-These are some wonderful chapter books that are perfect to begin reading during the fall season.
+Here are some of my favorite chapter books that are perfect to begin reading during the fall season.

 Make sure to Pin and Save this Post for Future Reference